-How much is 5G home internet from T-Mobile?
-T-Mobile home internet costs $60 per month, with no long-term contracts.
-This is T-Mobile's only home internet plan, and it includes T-Mobile's Wi-Fi Gateway device.
+How much is 5G Home Internet from T-Mobile?
+T-Mobile 5G Home Internet costs just $50 per month with AutoPay, with no long-term contracts.
+This is T-Mobile's only 5G Home Internet plan, and it includes T-Mobile's 5G Home Internet Wi-Fi Gateway device.

-How much 5G home internet will cost is still something of an open question, because most of T-Mobile's internet service provider competitors haven't launched 5G home services nationwide yet.
-However, T-Mobile's prices look pretty great right now, so it's hard to imagine that emerging 5G competition from Verizon and AT&T will beat T-Mobile by much.
+How much 5G Home Internet will cost in the long run is still something of an open question, because most of T-Mobile's internet service provider competitors haven't launched 5G Home Internet services nationwide yet.
+However, T-Mobile's prices look pretty great right now, especially in comparison to the emerging 5G Home Internet competition.

-T-Mobile's home internet service is a little different from other types of internet service.
+T-Mobile's 5G Home Internet service is a little different from other types of internet service.
 Usually, when we talk about internet service, the focus is on connection types.
 Phone lines used to be the standard, and DSL internet connections still use them.
 Modern broadband typically uses cable infrastructure, while ultra-fast fiber networks like Verizon Fios use fiber-optic cables.

-However, 5G home internet services, like T-Mobile home internet, don't use any of these.
+However, 5G Home Internet services, like T-Mobile 5G Home Internet, don't use any of these.